Publisher locks Capital Gazette staff out of their building in Annapolis

 “You watched people die while you hid under a desk,” recalled features reporter Selene San Felice, also a shooting survivor, “then you’re supposed to get better.
 Then you take that desk away from me.
 That’s how this feels.
 We’re not better.
 This isn’t better.”

 Management officials at Tribune Publishing did not return messages Monday.
 The company announced last month that it would also close the newsrooms of the New York Daily News, the Orlando Sentinel, the Allentown Morning Call and the Carroll County (Md.)
 Times.
 In Annapolis, the Capital publishes daily and the Gazette twice a week.
-The company also publishes the Bowie Blade-News once weekly.
+The company also publishes the Bowie Blade-News once a week.

 A memo sent to the five newsroom staffs on Aug.
 12 said that “these decisions were not made lightly or hastily” and that the papers would continue “our in-depth community coverage.”
 About one-third of Tribune Publishing is owned by Alden Global Capital, which has been accused of purchasing news outlets and then stripping their assets.